-Raw Data is a game that we at VR Heads keep coming back to.
+Raw Data (about $40) is a game that we at VR Heads keep coming back to.
 You're tasked with uncovering some nasty secrets at Eden Corp. that mostly revolve around some shady practices involving murderous, intelligent androids.
 Everything, from the gunplay to the graphics to the action, is nearly perfect.

 We wouldn't blame you if you stuck with single player, but once you get a taste of multiplayer, it's hard to go back.
 The Vive's built-in microphone makes it easy to communicate with teammates, which is absolutely essential in later levels.
 If you've been looking for a VR game with near infinite replayability, this is it.

-Elite Dangerous had a bit of a rocky start — chalk it up to a lack of variety — but has since turned the corner thanks to attentive developers and tons of feedback from rabid fans.
+Elite Dangerous (about $30) had a bit of a rocky start — chalk it up to a lack of variety — but has since turned the corner thanks to attentive developers and tons of feedback from rabid fans.
 What you have now is an enormous online (single player is also available) game that focuses on exploring billions of planets, mining resources, trading resources, upgrading your ship, and fending off enemies.

 Feel like giving your life's time to a higher power?
 You definitely have the opportunity thanks to a nearly infinite explorable world and the option to do whatever it is that pleases you.

-The HTC Vive has plenty of shooters, but when it comes to military simulation, none come close to Onward.
+The HTC Vive has plenty of shooters, but when it comes to military simulation, none come close to Onward (about $25).
 The developers took their time designing a movement system that is easy to control and won't make you sick.
 This isn't however, the most impressive part of the game — the gunplay in Onward is as close to real gunplay as you'll find in any VR shooter.